 All of the paper I use is archival.
 The varieties include cotton, abaca, and mulberry.
-I not only use my own handmade papers, but also incorporate traditionally made Japanese, Mexican, and American papers.
+I use handmade paper in my sculpture - either my own or traditionally made Japanese, Mexican, or American papers depending on the piece.
 I feel it is important to keep papermaking alive both in our culture and throughout the world.

 How do you color your paper?

 The paper pulp is usually mixed with pigments before forming into sheets.
 The sheets of paper are then washed with acrylic colors or dipped into indigo dye baths.
 Additional painting work is completed both before and after carving.

 Do you really hand carve all of those pieces?

 Yes, each piece is handcarved individually with a small knife.
 A laser is not used.
 Even when several pieces look like they have a similar pattern of carving, they are not layered during carving.
 Each piece of paper is individually carved by hand.

 The paper appears smooth in some light and textured in others.
 Why is this?

 Because it is handmade, the paper will have texture and surface variation.
 Directional lighting can bring out this surface variation.
 And depending on what type of paint and indigo dyeing I use, the paper's surface may appear smooth in some light and textured in others.
 Also please note that many of my framed two-dimensional works will have a deckle edge.
 Pulling each sheet individually with a deckle and frame creates this textured edge.

 I see lines in the paper.
 Why do they only appear in certain areas?

 Crease or fold lines are added to the carved paper with a bookmaker's bone folder.
 The lines help the paper curve into specific shapes.